Creating Data Profile¶

 4. Specify the type of Field Statistics to be collected.

-Field Statistics dropdown allows you to select detail levels of statistic to collect.
+Field Statistics dropdown allows you to choose detail levels of statistics to collect.
 Select among the following detail levels:

 - Basic Statistics: This is the default mode.
 It captures the most common statistical measures for the field’s data type.

 - No Statistics: No statistics is captured by the Data Profile.

 - Detailed Statistics – Case Sensitive Comparison: Additional statistical measures are captured by the Data Profile, for example Mean, Mode, Median etc. using case-sensitive comparison for strings.

 - Detailed Statistics – Case Insensitive Comparison: Additional statistics are captured by the Data Profile, using case insensitive comparison for strings.

 In this case, we are collecting a Detailed Statistics – Case Sensitive Comparison